atomisthq/docs/docs/automations/slack.md

 _Actionable_ refers to the ability to place buttons and menus onto messages that trigger - when clicked or selected - new commands on behalf of the user taking action.
-Over time, as a result of some new events or triggered actions, a posted message can we re-written and updated with new content and actions; this makes a message _updatable_.
+Over time, as a result of some new events or triggered actions, a posted message can be re-written and updated with new content and actions; this makes a message _updatable_.

 The following screenshot shows a sample message with different [`Attachments`](https://api.slack.com/docs/message-attachments) and